Cistus Plant Care: Tips On Growing The Rockrose

 Rockroses are a good choice for adding a ground cover to dry, gravelly banks.

-Rockrose makes a good addition to a perennial type herb garden featuring aromatic herbs such as lavender and rosemary.
+Rockrose makes a good addition to a perennial-type herb garden featuring aromatic herbs such as lavender and rosemary.

-Rockroses are a natural choice for xeriscaping.
+Rockroses are a natural choice for xeriscapes.

-Use them as a groundcover underneath drought-resistant shrubs.
+Use them as a ground cover underneath drought-resistant shrubs.

 If you live in an area where Manzanita trees grow naturally, Rockrose makes a nice understory.